fenhl/magic-set-generator/README.md

     * a 3- or 6-digit [hex triplet](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet)
 * `-h`, `--help`: Print a short message with a link to this readme file instead of doing anything else.
 * `-i`, `--input=<path>`: Read card names from the file or directory located at `<path>`.
 This can be specified multiple times to combine multiple input paths into one MSE set file.
 The following formats are understood:
     * A plain text file with one card name per line.
-Special lines are also supported as with directly specified arguments (see “advanced usage” above).
+Special lines are also supported as with directly specified arguments (see “advanced usage” above). `!` commands and their arguments should be on the same line, with arguments shell-quoted if necessary.
     * **(NYI)** A directory containing images named `<card name>.png`.
 This will set `--images` to this directory if it's not already set (see below), and generate the named cards.
 * `-o`, `--output=<path>`: Write the zipped MSE set file to the specified path, instead of the standard output.
-* `-v`, `--verbose`: Report progress while generating the set file, and give more detailed error messages if anything goes wrong.
+* `-v`, `--verbose`: Check for self-updates (unless `--offline` is given), report progress while generating the set file, and give more detailed error messages if anything goes wrong.
 * **(NYI)** `--allow-uncards`: This script has no official support for silver-bordered “un-cards” and other shenanigans like [1996 World Champion](https://lore-seeker.cards/card/pcel/1).
 As a result, most un-cards will be redered incorrectly, so the script will refuse to generate them unless this option is used.
 Reports of issues encountered while using this option will be closed as invalid.
 * **(NYI)** `--auto-card-numbers`: Display automatically-assigned collector numbers on the cards, below the text box.
 * **(NYI)** `--copyright=<message>`: The copyright message, appearing in the lower right of the card frame.
 Defaults to `NOT FOR SALE`.